-Mae.
-Form of Notes The Notes will be issued on the Closing Date as bookentry Notes (the "Book-Entry Notes") and will be held through the book-entry system of the DTC, and, as applicable, Euroclear and Clearstream.
-The Notes will be available in fully-registered form ("Definitive Note") only in the limited circumstances disclosed under "Description of the Notes - Form, Registration and Transfer of the Notes".
-Hypothetical Structure Solely for purposes of making the calculations for each Payment Date of any principal write-downs (or write-ups) on the Notes as a result of Credit Events (or reversals thereof) on the Reference Obligations in the related Loan Group and principal payments required to be made on the Notes by Fannie Mae, a hypothetical structure of six (6) classes of Group 1 Reference Tranches deemed to be backed by Loan Group 1 and six (6) classes of Group 2 Reference Tranches deemed to be backed by Loan Group 2 have been established as set forth in the table under "Transaction Summary" above.
+[ Mae.
+Form of Notes The Notes will be issued on the Closing Date as book- entry Notes (the " Book-Entry Notes ") and will be held through the book-entry system of the DTC, and, as applicable, Euroclear and Clearstream.
+The Notes will be available in fully-registered form (" Definitive Note ") only in the limited circumstances disclosed under " Description of the Notes - Form, Registration and Transfer of the Notes ".
+Hypothetical Structure Solely for purposes of making the calculations for each Payment Date of any principal write-downs (or write-ups) on the Notes as a result of Credit Events (or reversals thereof) on the Reference Obligations in the related Loan Group and principal payments required to be made on the Notes by Fannie Mae, a hypothetical structure of six (6) classes of Group 1 Reference Tranches deemed to be backed by Loan Group 1 and six (6) classes of Group 2 Reference Tranches deemed to be backed by Loan Group 2 have been established as set forth in the table under " Transaction Summary " above.
 The calculations with respect to the Group 1 Reference Tranches will be based on the Credit Event and principal payment experience of the Reference Obligations in Loan Group 1 and the hypothetical structure as described in this Prospectus.
 Similarly, the calculations with respect to the Group 2 Reference Tranches will be based on the Credit Event and principal payment experience of the Reference Obligations in Loan Group 2 and the hypothetical structure as described in this Prospectus.
-See "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches".
-Reference Tranches Group 1 Solely for purposes of making the calculations for each Payment Date of any principal write-downs (or write-ups) on the Group 1 Notes as a result of Credit Events (or reversals thereof) on the Reference Obligations in Loan Group 1 and principal payments required to be made on the Group 1 Notes by Fannie Mae, a hypothetical structure of six (6) classes of reference tranches (each, a "Group 1 Reference Tranche") deemed to be backed by the Reference Obligations in Loan Group 1 have been established as set forth in the table under "Transaction Summary-Group 1" above.
+See "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches ".
+Reference Tranches Group 1 Solely for purposes of making the calculations for each Payment Date of any principal write-downs (or write-ups) on the Group 1 Notes as a result of Credit Events (or reversals thereof) on the Reference Obligations in Loan Group 1 and principal payments required to be made on the Group 1 Notes by Fannie Mae, a hypothetical structure of six (6) classes of reference tranches (each, a " Group 1 Reference Tranche ") deemed to be backed by the Reference Obligations in Loan Group 1 have been established as set forth in the table under " Transaction Summary - Group 1 " above.
 The Group 1 Reference Tranches are the Class 1A-H, Class 1M-1, Class 1M-1H, Class 1M-2, Class 1M-2H and Class 1B-H Reference Tranches.
-See "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches".
-Group 2 on the Group 2 Notes as a result of Credit Events (or reversals thereof) on the Reference Obligations in Loan Group 2 and principal payments required to be made on the Group 2 Notes by Fannie Mae, a hypothetical structure of six (6) classes of reference tranches (each, a "Group 2 Reference Tranche") deemed to be backed by the Reference Obligations in Loan Group 2 have been established as set forth in the table under "Transaction Summary-Group 2" above.
-The Group 2 Reference Tranches are the Class 2A-H, Class 2M-1, Class 2M-1H, Class 2M-2, Class 2M-2H and Class 2B-H Reference Tranches.
-See "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches".

-Solely for purposes of making the calculations for each Payment Date of any principal write-downs (or write-ups)
+See " Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches ".
+Group 2 Solely for purposes of making the calculations for each Payment Date of any principal write-downs (or write-ups)